-The City will continue making strategic investments in public safety to combat the public perception of crime.
-In FY20, the Police Department has made significant strides toward the implementation of its bodyworn camera program, which will be rolled out in the coming months.
-This initiative seeks to increase transparency and improve the safety of citizens and officers alike, and will make Springfield the largest police department in Massachusetts to have a full-scale program of this kind.
-Beginning in FY21, funding will be provided for the personnel needed to administer the program, as well as the storage of data recorded by the cameras.
+The City will continue to make strategic investments in public safety to combat the public perception of crime.
+In FY20, the Police Department made significant strides toward the successful implementation of its body-worn camera program.
+This initiative has helped to increase transparency, improving the safety of citizens and officers alike, making Springfield the largest police department in Massachusetts to have a full-scale program of this kind.
+In FY21, funding was provided for the personnel needed to administer this program, as well as the storage of data recorded by the cameras.
 While these are additional expenses within the operating budget, the department will strategically utilize grant funding to offset as much of the cost as possible.

 Despite its best efforts, the Police Department struggles to stay ahead of attrition.
-The department welcomed forty (40) recruits to the academy in December, and is planning another academy soon after the current recruits graduate in May.
+The department welcomed forty-four (44) recruits to the academy in January, and will begin strategically planning for the next class after the current recruits graduate in March.
 Even with this proactive approach, however, the department continually operates at staffing levels that are less than desired.
 This can be attributed to veteran officers retiring earlier than ever before, as they recognize the dangers and stress of their profession and leave as soon as they are eligible to receive their full pension.
 This amounts to decades of experience lost, which is detrimental when trying to train a newer force of officers.
-Additionally, the department struggles to recruit new officers, as policing is not perceived to be as prestigious or respected as it once was.

 Through the strategic planning of more frequent police academies, the department hopes it can maintain a healthy balance of veteran and newly trained officers throughout its various divisions.
-To that end, the City plans to continue funding the successful North End Initiative, four C-3 Policing Units, the Ordinance Squad, and the Metro Policing Unit in Downtown Springfield.
+To that end, the

+City plans to continue funding the successful North End Initiative, four C-3 Policing Units, the Ordinance Squad, and the Metro Policing Unit in Downtown Springfield.
 These initiatives are highly effective in crime reduction, as evidenced by FBI crime statistics which demonstrate a 45% decline in violent crime over the past several years.
 Investing in the Springfield Police Department will ensure it is operating at its full capacity in order to improve residents' and visitors' perceptions of safety in downtown areas, while continuing the concentration on quality neighborhood policing.